sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

 ## Variational Inference

-Variational inference is a techinque that allows one to convert an inference problem into an optimization problem.
+Variational inference is a technique that allows one to convert an inference problem into an optimization problem.
 We want to maximize the data likelihood, but as we already discussed, that itself is too hard to handle.
 Thus, we begin by lower-bounding the data likelihood with a term known as the "free-energy".

 We start by introducing another distribution , $Q_{\theta}$ which is a distribution on the same set of random variables.
-The goal, eventually, is to have $Q_{\theta}$ be a distribtution that is easier to work with than $p$ but is sufficiantly "close" to serve as a reasonable surrogate in calculations.
+The goal, eventually, is to have $Q_{\theta}$ be a distribution that is easier to work with than $p$ but is sufficiently "close" to serve as a reasonable surrogate in calculations.

-Using this, we want to maximize the lower bound for the log-liklihood:
+Using this, we want to maximize the lower bound for the log-likelihood:
 <d-math block>
 \begin{aligned}
 $log(p(x)) =